 The Scientific Committee agrees the Terms of Reference, provides a strategic direction and oversees the key functions of WReN, as well as being responsible for organising the scientific programme of the WReN Scientific Meeting.

 Below are the members of the WReN Scientific Committee

-Professor Jane Nixon MBE is Deputy Director of the Leeds Institute Clinical Trials Research, University of Leeds.
+Professor Jane Nixon MBE is Director of the Institute for Health Sciences, University of Leeds.
 The unit conducts large national and international clinical trials in cancer, stroke, cardiology, mental health and skin.
 Jane has developed a research career in the fields of pressure ulcer prevention and Tissue Viability.

 She has worked on an international level for the past decade, including collaborative systematic reviews and publications, guideline development and pressure ulcer prevention research projects.
 In 2008 she led the successful collaborative £2 million, five year NIHR Programme Grant application entitled Pressure Ulcer PRogramme of ReSEarch (PURPOSE) and leads the NIHR HTA PRESSURE 2 mattress trial.

 Jane has also worked on the EPUAP/NPUAP Risk Assessment and Skin Assessment prevention guidelines, is a former Trustee and Treasurer of the EPUAP and is a former Chair and currently Trustee of the Tissue Viability Society (TVS).